digital-futures-academy/airport-challenge/Challlenge README.md

     1. Test that airportPlanes array has decreased by one when a plane takes off. - Test Done
     2. Test that plane's departure is confirmed by checking its status. - Test Done
-    3. Test that you cannot instruct a plane to take off when there are 0 planes in the airport.
+    3. Test that you cannot instruct a plane to take off when there are 0 planes in the airport. - Test Done
-    4. Test that you cannot instruct a plane to take off if its id is not in the airportPlanes array.
+    4. Test that you cannot instruct a plane to take off if its id is not in the airportPlanes array. -

 ##### User Story 5: